 There is a small hospital in Great Barrington – Fairview Hospital, which is a private, non-profit 25-bed health care facility owned by Berkshire Health Systems.
 Their emergency room is open 24 hours a day.

 Town Hall is staffed Monday (10-5) and Tuesday (8-3).
 You can call (413.528.2839) or stop by with questions.
 If you need to connect with the Assessor or Building Inspector or any other official, call or email to make an appointment.
-Email addresses are on the Home Page of the Town website
+Email addresses are on the town website under the Governance tab.

 At Town Hall you’ll also find the town library that is stacked with a wide variety of ‘good reads’ for adults and children.